 St Mary's has a ring of 6 bells, the largest or tenor weighing around 14cwt.
 Practices are on Mondays 8-9pm except for Bank Holidays.
 Established ringers, learners or the simply curious all welcome.
 CURRENTLY NO PRACTICES BECAUSE OF THE CORONAVIRUS PANDEMIC

 St Mary's has a fine 2 manual Victorian pipe organ made by Forster and Andrews of Hull.
 Installed in 1877, it has given valiant service with only routine maintenance (and an electric blower added) since.
 It was granted a Grade ll* Historic Listing by the British Institute of Organ Studies in 2018.
 We have started raising funds for a full restoration of this splendid instrument - donations welcome!

-In our normal pattern of services, currently suspended, the Book of Common Prayer (BCP) Orders of Service are normally followed for the 9a.m.
-Holy Communion on the first Sunday of the month and for the 10.30am Wednesday Morning Prayer.
+In our current pattern, the Book of Common Prayer (BCP) Order of Service is normally followed for the 9a.m.
+Holy Communion on the first Sunday of the month.

 Groups, Courses and Activities

 A short series of meetings is planned, starting in early July, which will explore some of the basics of Christian faith and could lead to confirmation in the Church of England if the participant wishes it (optional).
 For further details please contact us.